Last updated on May 16th, 2022 at 04:54 am

 The smallest size for Specialized mountain bikes is extra small.
 This is also called XS.
 These bikes are usually used by children and ladies.

 They’re also a great fit if your height is 5’0” to 5’3”.
-Expect these bikes to be very nimble and playful.
+Expect these bikes to be very nimble and playful, ideal for the shorter rider height.
 This is also one reason many dirt jumpers and slopestyle riders prefer XS bikes.

 Then there are the Specialized mountain bikes that are sized small.
-They are ideal for riders who have a height of 5’2” to 5’6’.
+These are called S sizing bikes that are ideal for those that have a shorter rider height.
+They are great for riders who have a height length of 5’2” to 5’6’.

-This is also a very popular size because they are versatile.
+An S size is also a very popular size because they are versatile.
 They’re not too short or too long.
-They do well on jumps and cornering because of their short chainstays.
+S size bikes do well on jumps and cornering because of their short chainstays.

 The size in the middle is medium.
 This is the most popular size for Specialized mountain bikes because it sits in the middle.

 Here come the large-sized Specialized mountain bikes.
-This is the most common bike size in the US and Europe.
+This is the most common bike size in the US and Europe, contrary to the S sizing bikes common in Asia.
 Because most mountain bikers in these areas have a height of 5’10” to 6’2”.

 These bikes are more stable in high-speed sections because of their longer wheelbase.
 But they’re not very nimble because of their long chainstays.
-This makes them a bit hard on tight sections.
+An example of this makes them a bit hard on tight sections.

 Extra Large (XL)

-They have long wheelbases and chainstays.
-Their reach is also long which makes them a bit hard to control on technical sections.
-But they are very stable on high-speed sections.
-They’re also faster when you’ve gained momentum.
+An XL bike size features long wheelbases and chainstays.
+Their reach is also long which makes them a bit hard to control in technical sections.
+But they are very stable on high-speed sections, have a style specific sizing ideal for xc bikes, and tall ride height.
+XL Specialized bikes are also faster when you’ve gained momentum.

 Extra-extra Large (XXL)

-The extra-extra-large or XXL is the rarest of all mountain bike size chart.
+The extra-extra-large or XXL Specialized bike is the rarest of all mountain bike size chart.
 They cater to riders who have a height of 6’4” to 6’6”.
-They have very slow acceleration on the trails and road compared to the other sizes because of their long wheelbase.
+They have very slow acceleration on the trails and road compared to the other bike sizing because of their long wheelbase.

-But they’re very fast when you’ve gained enough speed and momentum.
+But these Specialized bikes are very fast when you’ve gained enough speed and momentum.
 Their wheelbase and chainstays are very long.
-This makes them harder to maneuver in tight sections.
+This makes XXL size bike harder to maneuver in tight sections, unlike S sizing bikes.

 Advantages of riding a small mountain bike

-There are a lot of benefits when riding a smaller mountain bike.
+There are a lot of benefits when riding a smaller mountain bike with a smaller frame size from Specialized.
 And most of these have to do with the control and maneuverability of the bike.
-Riding a small mountain bike lets you have more fun on your bike.
+Riding a small Specialized mountain bike lets you have more fun on your bike.

 You can do tail whips on jumps and drops.
-This adds more style to your ride.
+This adds more riding style to you because the frame size is small and light.
 You can also easily put your center of gravity in your preferred position.
-Because you don’t have to adjust that much, especially that your bike size is already small.
+Because you don’t have to adjust that much, especially since your bike size is already small.

 You can easily go through tight corners without doing trials.
-Or maybe have a better time in handling technical sections because you can easily turn around rocks.
+Or maybe have a better time in handling technical sections because you can easily turn around rocks if you get the right bike sizing and correct size.

 Disadvantages of riding a small mountain bike